thatlr/Delphi-StackTrace/demo/readme.txt

 - This is a Delphi 2009 project.
 - You need to adjust the unit search path for your directory structure.
+- The output files are produced with the "Use debug .dcus" compiler setting.